Skip to main content

 Foundation Reinforcement (If Needed)

-Building Permit & Inspections
+Building Permit & Inspection Sequence

-Energy Code Compliance
+Energy Code Compliance (IECC)

-Living During Construction
+Living During Construction — Honestly

 One of the most common concerns homeowners have about second-story additions is whether they can stay in their home during construction.
 The honest answer is: partially.
 A second-story addition has distinct phases with very different livability conditions, and planning your temporary housing around those phases saves money and stress.
+Anyone telling you that you can comfortably live in the house through the entire build is either describing a partial addition over a detached garage or stretching the truth.

 Phase 1: Must Vacate (3–6 Weeks)